-It is clear from the study that floods had adverse impact on the socio-economic status of livelihoods for people in Muzaffargarh district.
-The study has established that livelihood patterns play an important role in settlement patterns.
+It is clear from the study that floods had adverse impact on the socio-economic status of livelihoods for people in Muzaffargarh Community.
+To a large extent, the study has established that livelihood patterns play an important role in settlement patterns.
 It was found the floods had negative impact on income and economic sources.
-Majority of the respondents reported that the damages during flood were severe to irrigation system, housing, agriculture, livestock, transport and communication, education, health, water supply and sanitation and environment.
-Many problems like unsafe drinking water, food, appropriate health facilities, unavailability of clothes, limited living space, privacy disturbance were found in flood affected areas.
-Government and non-government organizations (NGOs) will have to play their role in rehabilitation of flood affects in the selected area.
-These organizations can play their role in housing/shelter, food and the improvement of infrastructure in the flood affected areas.
+Majority of the respondents reported that the damages during flood i.e. irrigation system, housing, agriculture, livestock, transport and communication, education, health, water supply and sanitation and environment badly affected by flood.
+It was found many problem in flood affected areas i.e. safe drinking water, food, appropriate health facilities, availability of cloth, limited living space, privacy disturbance.
+Government and non-government organizations (NGOs) had major role in rehabilitation of flood affects in the selected area.
+Government and non-government organizations had their role in housing/shelter, food and the improvement of infrastructure in the flood affected areas.